cnguy/kayn/README.md

   For example, the required parameter for many methods is 'type' (of queue).
   I made it so that the default is 'RANKED_SOLO_5x5' if 'type' is not passed in.

-  The client will give off warnings if there are required parameters that you did not pass in though (that I can't take care of).
 */
 k.getChallengers({ region: 'na' }, rprint) // get challengers from ranked solo queue ladder k.getChallengers({ region: 'na', options: {
   type: 'RANKED_FLEX_SR'
-}}, rprint) // get challengers from ranked flex ladder k.getSummoner()
+}}, rprint) // get challengers from ranked flex ladder k.getMatch({ id: 2459973154 }, rprint) // includes timeline by default
-// getSummoner request FAILED; required parameters `name` (string) or `id` (int) not passed in k.getMatch({ id: 2459973154 }, rprint) // includes timeline by default k.getMatch({ id: 2459973154, options: { includeTimeline: false } }, rprint) /*
+k.getMatch({ id: 2459973154, options: { includeTimeline: false } }, rprint)
-  Note that the first parameter of most methods must always be an object.
-  But for specific methods that only have optional parameters and/or arguments satisfied by defaults, we can skip that.
-*/
-k.getChallengers(rprint) // default region, default solo queue mode, valid k.getRuneList(rprint) // only optional arguments & not passing in any optional arguments, valid

 /*
   However, for getMatchList, the endpoint uses an optional